wofsauge/IsaacDocs/docs/xml/bosspools.md

 This file is used to store informations about the bosses able to spawn on a given stage.

+This file can only be used to modify vanilla bosses.
+To add custom bosses, you need a 3rd-party library such as [StageAPI](https://github.com/Meowlala/BOIStageAPI15).

 **Resource-Folder**{: .xmlInfo .red}:  Placing this file in your mods "resource" folder has no effect!

 **Content-Folder**{: .xmlInfo .red}: Placing this file in your mods "content" folder has no effect!